Privacy Information

 Children

-Organization Internet Sites and Apps are not intended for children under 13 years of age.
+Organization Internet Sites or Apps are not intended for children under 13 years of age.
 The Organization will not knowingly solicit or collect personal information from or about children under 13, or the relevant minimum age under applicable local legal requirements, except as permitted under applicable law.

 Additional Information for EU Residents

-The lawful basis for the Organization’s processing of your personal data will depend on the purposes of the processing.
+- The Organization’s lawful basis for processing your personal data: The lawful basis for the Organization’s processing of your personal data will depend on the purposes of the processing.
 For most personal data processing activities covered by this Privacy Policy, the lawful basis is that the processing is necessary for the Organization’s legitimate business interests.
 Where we process personal data in relation to a contract, or a potential contract, with you, the lawful basis is that the processing is necessary for the performance of our contract with you or to take steps at your request prior to entering into a contract.
 When we are required to share personal data with law enforcement agencies or other governmental bodies, we do so on the basis that we are under a legal obligation to do so.
 We will also use consent as the legal basis where we deem appropriate or to the extent required by applicable law, for example, before we collect precise location data from your mobile device.

 Processing on the basis of legitimate business interests.
-When we process personal information on the basis that the processing is necessary for our legitimate business interests, such interests include: (i) providing, improving, and promoting Organization Internet Sites, Apps, products, and services; (ii) communicating with current and potential customers, other Business Partners, and their individual points of contact; (iii) managing our relationships with our customers and other Business Partners, and their individual points of contact; (iv) other business development purposes; (v) sharing information within the Organization, as well as with service providers and other third parties; and (vi) maintaining the safety and security of our products, services and employees, including fraud protection.
+When we process personal information on the basis that the processing is necessary for our legitimate business interests, such interests include: (i) providing, improving, and promoting Organization Internet Sites or Apps, products, and services; (ii) communicating with current and potential customers, other Business Partners, and their individual points of contact; (iii) managing our relationships with our customers and other Business Partners, and their individual points of contact; (iv) other business development purposes; (v) sharing information within the Organization, as well as with service providers and other third parties; and (vi) maintaining the safety and security of our products, services and employees, including fraud protection.

 Processing on the basis of performance of a contract.
 Examples of situations in which we process personal information as necessary for performance of a contract include e-commerce transactions in which you purchase a product or service from the Organization, on your own behalf, through an Organization Internet Site or App.